How do I need to prepare the wall before I install Aspect?

 First, be sure to follow the instructions for substrate preparation.
 After you have the tile aligned where you want it, firmly press the tile over its entire surface area to be sure it adheres properly.
 You can test the adhesion by pulling slightly on the tile.
 It should be securely attached.
 If not, it might be necessary to add additional adhesive.
 Use a high-quality construction adhesive.
 Be sure to allow the adhesive 24 hours to set-up.
 See below for additional information.
-Our recommended adhesives are Loctite PL Premium, Loctite PL Premium Advanced, LePage PL Premium (Canada).
+Our recommended adhesives are Loctite PL Premium, Loctite Power Grab, LePage PL Premium (Canada).
 Carefully read and follow manufacturers directions for the adhesive.

 What do I do if my substrate is bumpy or uneven and a tile pops off?

 Occasionally, even after properly preparing the substrate, the surface can still have bows, high spots, ridges or uneven areas.
 One way to test the area of the substrate to which the tile is to be applied is to place a tile (with the back liner unpeeled) on the area to see if it rocks or if it has a solid, flat foundation.
 If proper adhesion is difficult or impossible, a tube adhesive can be applied to the back of the tile to allow good adhesion.
 Be sure to remove the release film on the back of each tile before applying additional adhesive.
 Apply no more than about five pea-sized dots of adhesive to the back of a full tile.
 Keep the adhesive a half-inch from the edges.
 Press the tiles into place.
 If adhesive squeezes out around the tiles, be sure to wipe it off before it dries.